 3. Diesel Engine Knowledge

 As a Yachtmaster (the person in charge) you are expected to understand how a diesel engine works onboard your vessel.
-Don’t worry if you’re not mechanically minded, the RYA Diesel Engine Maintenance Handbook is perfect for beginners.
+Don’t worry if you’re not mechanically minded, the RYA Diesel Engine Maintenance Handbook is perfect to help you understand the basics.

 Essential engine knowledge: